-Currently, with 60 choristers the Choir has a wide repertoire and a full programme of engagements.
-30 plus events in a year is not uncommon and its work consistently contributes to the raising of substantial funds for good causes, either directly or through the organisations for whom it performs.
+Currently, with approximately 60 choristers the Choir has a wide repertoire and a full programme of engagements.
+20 plus events in a year is not uncommon and its work consistently contributes to the raising of substantial funds for good causes, either directly or through the organisations for whom it performs.

 The Barnstaple Male Voice Choir looks forward to continuing to play its part in the cultural life of its community, the male voice choir fraternity in general and the good works of those for whom it performs.